eggsdesign/recruitment-weather-widget/readme.md

 - An assets folder with svg icons
 - This readme file

-You are encouraged to fork this repo or create a new one if that is more practical.
+You are encouraged to clone this repo or create a new one if that is more practical.

 ## Instructions